ICT / SMC9 min read · May 19, 2025

 An order block (OB) is the last bullish candle before a bearish impulse move, or the last bearish candle before a bullish impulse move.
 It represents an area where institutional orders were placed — and where price is likely to return and react.

-ICT (Inner Circle Trader) methodology treats order blocks as high-probability support and resistance zones because they mark where "smart money" entered the market.
+ICT (Inner Circle Trader) methodology treats order blocks as important support and resistance zones because they mark where significant institutional orders were placed.

 Bullish vs Bearish Order Blocks